Omkar4848/Apnacollege-Demo/README.md

 # Apnacollege-Demo
-this is my first repository
+This is my first repository
+Author - Omkar Bodhe